MouseBiteLabs/Game-Boy-MBC5-Multicart/README.md

 You can use a few parts from the donor cart on the new board to save some money.
 Note that you will generally get better reliability with new parts as opposed to old ones.
 For example: I have seen failed RAM chips from donors in the past.

-1) **C1, C2, R2, X1: RTC Components** - You can move over these parts if you're using the real-time clock function.
-Note that C1 and C2 are designated as C2 and C3 on my board.
-They're the same value, so they're interchangeable.
-2) **U2: MBC5** - This one is required
+1) **U2: MBC5** - This one is required
-3) **U3: SRAM** - You can use this part *only if* the sum of the RAM space for the games you're using is the same or less amount of RAM that the donor cartridge has.
+2) **U3: SRAM** - You can use this part *only if* the sum of the RAM space for the games you're using is the same or less amount of RAM that the donor cartridge has.
 If you plan to have separate save data for every game, you'll probably need to buy an AS6C1008.

 You could probably transfer over most of the 0.1uF capacitors but they're pretty cheap anyway, so I generally just recommend buying new resistors and capacitors.